 Acerus Announces Resignation of Director

-/EIN News/ -- TORONTO, Dec.
-26, 2022 (GLOBE NEWSWIRE) -- Acerus Pharmaceuticals Corporation (the “Company” or “Acerus”) (TSX: ASP; OTCQB: ASPCF) today announced that Mr. Scott Leckie has resigned from the board of directors of the Company, effective immediately.
+TORONTO, Dec.
+26, 2022 (GLOBE NEWSWIRE) -- Acerus Pharmaceuticals Corporation (the "Company" or "Acerus") ASPASPCF today announced that Mr. Scott Leckie has resigned from the board of directors of the Company, effective immediately.

 About Acerus